 8-Day Maui Itinerary

 If, on the other hand, you have less time on Maui, not to worry (there’s no worries on island time, baby!)- just pick and choose the days or even the activities that excite you the most!
-I grouped each days’ activities largely based on their proximity to one another and so that, no matter where your homebase is, you’ll have a few days that are less driving intensive than some of the others- but feel free to shuffle these activities however you see fit.
+I grouped each days’ activities largely based on their proximity to one another and so that, no matter where you’re staying on the island, you’ll have a few days that are less driving intensive than some of the others- but feel free to shuffle these activities however you see fit.

 While Maui is quite spread out, it only takes about three hours to drive from one side of the island to the other- so you’re never really ever that far away from whatever adventure sounds best to you!